Go to the main content

 Changing What You Wake Up To

 None of this sounds revolutionary.
 That's the point.
-I didn't climb Kilimanjaro or write a novel or start a nonprofit.
-I just—slowly, awkwardly, with dirt under my fingernails—rebuilt a life that asked something of me each morning.
+I didn't climb Kilimanjaro or launch a startup or move to Bali.
+I just—slowly, awkwardly, with soil-stained hands—rebuilt a life that asked something of me each morning.
+And that's all it took to change the kind of tired I was.

 I still get exhausted.
 Some evenings I can barely make it to nine o'clock.
-My knees protest every time I kneel beside the garden beds.
+My back protests every time I kneel beside the garden beds.
 I wake up stiff and slow.
 But I wake up toward something—and that makes all the difference.
-The people I know who've aged most happily aren't the ones who rested the most—they're the ones who kept building reasons to get out of bed.

 If you're reading this and you recognize yourself in that Tuesday morning kitchen—the reheated coffee, the hollow tiredness, the sense that something's missing but nothing's technically wrong—I want you to know: you don't need more sleep.
 You don't need a vacation.
 You don't need to be less busy, because you're probably not busy enough with things that matter.

-You need to change what you wake up to.
 Even if it starts with someone else's garden.
 Even if it starts with cilantro.